 12.6 Board meetings may be held both physically and by online telecommunication.
 If a board meeting is held by online telecommunications, directors shall have received timely information enabling them to express a fully considered opinion on the items on the agenda.
 Items voted on during an online telecommunications meeting shall be recalled and confirmed at the next following physical meeting.
 Nevertheless, absence of such confirmation shall not invalidate the decisions taken.

 12.7 The maximum term of the office for Directors shall be 3 years.
 Directors may be re-elected.

-12.9 Every director shall declare potential conflicts of interest to the chairman or the Vice- Chairman at the time he/she is approached to fulfil that function, and thereafter if new conflicts arise.
-In case a conflict is declared, the chairman or Vice-Chairman, assisted by two other Directors designated ad hoc by the board, shall decide what measures, if any, are necessary to avoid undesirable consequences of such conflict.
+12.9 Every director shall declare potential conflicts of interest to the Chair or the Vice- Chair at the time he/she is approached to fulfil that function, and thereafter if new conflicts arise.
+In case a conflict is declared, the Chair or Vice-Chair, assisted by two other Directors designated ad hoc by the Board, shall decide what measures, if any, are necessary to avoid undesirable consequences of such conflict.
 They shall inform the whole Board without delay of the existence and nature of the conflict and of any measures taken in consequence.